Manage authentication methods for Microsoft Entra ID

 Known issues and limitations

-- As a part of the public preview we removed the ability to target individual users.
+- In recent updates we removed the ability to target individual users.
 Previously targeted users will remain in the policy but we recommend moving them to a targeted group.